billoosijok/Art-Canvas-in-Swift-Playground/README.md

-# Patter Canvas with Swift Playgrounds
+# Pattern Canvas with Swift Playgrounds

-An app that let's you easily create shape patterns
+A playground that let's you easily create shape patterns